flr/FLa4a/README.md

 - Bug reports: <https://github.com/flr/FLa4a/issues>

 ## Overview
-FLa4a implements the Assesment For All (A4A) initiative stock assessment model, a simple and robust statistical catch at age model.
-For further information about rhe A4A initiative, please visit <https://fishreg.jrc.ec.europa.eu/web/a4a>.
+FLa4a implements the Assesment For All (A4A) initiative stock assessment model, a simple and robust statistical catch-at-age model.
+For further information about the A4A initiative, please visit <https://fishreg.jrc.ec.europa.eu/web/a4a>.

 To install this package, start R and enter: